CharlesChideraAnalyst/sql_bike_store_analysis/README.md

 ## 📊 Key Findings — Customer Insights

-Here’s a clear breakdown of what we discovered about our customers and their buying behavior:

 ### 👥 1.
 Most of our Customers are New

 The largest customer group falls under New Customers (less than 12 months of purchase history).